cmac994/KerbalWeatherProject/index.rst

 Compatability
 =============

-$project is compatabile with almost all KSP mods include FAR. $project may conflict with mods that override KSP's aerodynamic model using ModularFlightIntegrator.
+KerbalWeatherProject is compatabile with almost all KSP mods include FAR. $project may conflict with mods that override KSP's aerodynamic model using ModularFlightIntegrator.

 Installation
 ============

-Install $project through CKAN without hassle.
+Install KerbalWeatherProject through CKAN without hassle.
 Or download $project from the following repositories:

 GitHub: https://github.com/cmac994/KerbalWeatherProject/releases/tag/1.0.2